Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Numerical examples

 \subsection{Low-degree approximation}

 One downside of functional composition is the resulting high degree.
-As shown by Elber, \cite{Elber2016} the degrees of a surfaces $\spline{S}$ of degrees $[m_1, m_2]$ composed with a trivariate $\spline{T}$ of degrees $[n_1, n_2, n_3]$ are
+As shown by Elber \cite{Elber2016}, the degrees of a surface $\spline{S}$ of degrees $[m_1, m_2]$ composed with a trivariate $\spline{T}$ of degrees $[n_1, n_2, n_3]$ are

 For a fourth degree trivariate composed with a bi-quadratic surface, this already yields degrees $[24,24]$.
-At the same time, we find that most CAD systems are incapable of handling data with such high degrees.
-For such cases, we adopt a low-degree approximation.
-Using iterative knot insertion and degree reduction, we approximate the composed spline by a lower-degree version.
-As for knot insertion, we also build this \textit{degree reduction} around the core algorithm presented in \cite{NURBS_Book}.
+At the same time, we find that most CAD systems are incapable of handling data of such high degrees.
+For such cases, we adopt a low-degree approximation explained in the following.
+Using iterative knot insertion and degree-reduction, we approximate the composed spline by a lower-degree version.
+We build the \textit{degree-reduction} algorithm utilized here around the core algorithm presented in \cite{NURBS_Book}.
 The full algorithm, however, is given in Algorithm~\ref{alg:low-order}.
-Particularly, we measure the error introduced by the degree reduction and insert additional knots into the knot span which causes the largest error.
-We also observe that the degree reduction algorithm in \cite{NURBS_Book} tends to produce oscillatory control polygons which leads to problems during repeated degree reduction.
+Particularly, we measure the error introduced by the degree-reduction and insert additional knots into the knot span that causes the largest error.
+We also observe that the degree-reduction algorithm in \cite{NURBS_Book} tends to produce oscillatory control polygons, which leads to problems during repeated degree-reduction.
 To counteract this behavior, we finally add control points through knot insertion in every knot span in which the control polygon's length increases more than a selected threshold.
-The additional modeling flexibility thereby introduced, effectively ensures that repeated degree reduction is possible.
+The additional modeling flexibility thereby introduced, effectively ensures repeated degree-reduction is possible.